elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

     $ pgm2txt file1

-As the conversion starts, it will show you characters that it doesn&#8217;t recognize:
+As the conversion starts, it will show you characters that it doesn't recognize:

     Converting file10767.pgm into text
     Converting file10768.pgm into text